You will find this guide particularly helpful for planning:

 Marquees and staging

-You should consider whether you need to put up temporary structures such as stages, large marquees, seating stands or stalls at your event.
+You should consider whether you need to put up temporary structures such as stages, large marquees, or stalls at your event.

 Once you have completed Council’s online application form, you will be advised if you require a POPE or any other regulatory permits.